gamemanual0/gm0/source/docs/hardware-basics/motor-guide/choosing-motor.rst

 Available Spur Gearboxes and Motors
 -----------------------------------
-Motors with spur gearboxes include Andymark NeveRest Classic motors (in 40:1 and 60:1 ratios), the REV HD Hex 40:1 Spur motor, and goBilda 5201 Series Yellow Jacket Spur Gear Motors.
+Motors with spur gearboxes include AndyMark NeveRest Classic motors (in 40:1 and 60:1 ratios), the REV HD Hex 40:1 Spur motor, and goBILDA 5201 Series Yellow Jacket Spur Gear Motors.
 All of them offer similar performance and reliability, so your  choice is primarily  dictated by the convenience of mounting and connecting to the rest of your design (e.g., if you use REV kit, you should probably choose REV HD Hex motor, as it